 Wildflowers of the Sierra Nevada and Central Valley · Laird R. Blackwell

 This guide contains photos of more than 350 species of wildflower.
 The flower photos/description section is organized by flower family, but there's also a thumbnail guide at the beginning of the book with smaller photos of each flower, organized by elevation and subcategorized by flower color and number of petals.
-This is the most thorough of any of the guides except the huge Botti/Sydoriak tome (which definitely won't fit into your backpack), but the photography is generally not of high quality.
+This is the most thorough of any of the wildflower books except the huge Botti/Sydoriak tome (which definitely won't fit into your backpack), but the photography is generally not of high quality.

 An Illustrated Flora of Yosemite National Park · Stephen J. Botti & Walter Sydoriak